dmackinnon1/LeanGaussSum/readme.md

-# Formal Proof Verification Workflow: Lean 4 + Overleaf
+# Using Lean 4 with Overleaf

 This repository demonstrates a workflow for integrating formal theorem proving into LaTeX publishing using Overleaf and GitHub Actions.

-While Overleaf does not natively compile theorem prover code, Overleaf's **GitHub Sync** feature allows authors to execute Lean 4 verification checks on GitHub runners and pull the resulting proof verification receipts directly back into their LaTeX project.
+While Overleaf does not natively compile theorem prover code, Overleaf's **GitHub Sync** feature allows authors to execute Lean 4 verification checks on GitHub runners and pull the resulting proof verification results directly back into their LaTeX project.

 ---

-## Conceptual Overview & Goals
+## Overview

 When publishing mathematical results, three distinct layers of abstraction work in tandem: